Shevington: Amenities

 The Shevington community consists of a mixture of private and council housing, predominantly centred on two rows of shops in the centre of the village.
-Shevington has two pharmacies, one newsagents, a post office, a small supermarket, two bakers' shops, a carpet shop, a fish and chip shop, an estate agent, three hairdressers, a hardware store, three takeaways, a restaurant called juniper and a Conservative club and a public house.
+Shevington has two pharmacies, one newsagents, a post office, a small supermarket, two bakers' shops, a carpet shop, a fish and chip shop, an estate agent, three hairdressers, a hardware store, three takeaways, a restaurant called juniper, a bistro-style bar, a Conservative club and a public house.
 There is also a clinic, a doctors' surgery and a library.

 Shevington also has a public park, containing a war memorial to those lost during the 20th century's both world wars.

 Sport

 Shevington has an amateur rugby league club called Shevington Sharks who play in the North West Counties League.
-Home games are played at St. John Rigby College.
-The Shevington football, Shevington Strikers, plays its matches on the recreation ground behind the Methodist church.
+Home games are played at Vicarage Lane, Shevington & Bramble Way, Parbold.
+The Shevington football team, Shevington FC, plays its matches on Vicarage Lane and the recreation ground behind the Methodist church.

 Gathurst Golf Club is also in the village.